billbuchanan/csn09112/week03_ns/labs/README.md

 * Wireshark also accepts protocol filters: `telnet`, `ssh`, `ftp` as a filter will automatically isolate all traffic for these protocols.

 ## A Firewall set up
+If you have a rule for ICMP to another network on the DMZ, please remove it from the firewall.

-On the firewall, from Diagnostics, view the ARP cache.
+On the firewall (from the Web interface from Ubuntu), from Diagnostics, view the ARP cache.
 Which addresses are in the cache?

 On the firewall, from Diagnostics, ping each of the `192.168.10.254` and `192.168.10.7` interfaces from the LAN network.
 Can you ping them?
 [Yes/No]

-If you have a rule for ICMP to another network on the DMZ, please remove it from the firewall.

 On the Windows host, ping the `192.168.11.254` and `192.168.11.7` interfaces.
 Can you ping them?
 [Yes/No] Why can’t you ping the `192.168.11.254` interface?
 Note: